MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-designing-parts.md

 ---
 # Page Parts Overview

-Parts are a special category of page that are intended to be embedded within another page.
+Parts are a special category of page that are designed to be embedded within another page.
 The hosting page can be composed of one or more page parts.
 This is useful when designing richer user experiences, displaying information from a table that is different from the source table of the hosting page, and is a great way to reuse your code across multiple pages.

 ## Hosting parts on a page
-The following table illustrates how parts can be creatively arranged on a page to deliver unique experiences.
+The following table illustrates how parts could be creatively arranged on a page to deliver unique experiences.

 |Illustration of page pattern|Explanation|
 |---|---|